TomasHubelbauer/github-actions-push-api/README.md

 different workflow, so that number is very likely something tied to my GitHub identity and not the workflow.

+### Git

+Git-based solution where the Git CLI is configured and used in the workflow to push the changes back to GitHub doesn't allow one to provide null identity.
+The email can be left empty, but _a_ name needs to be provided.
+When setting the name to my handle and leaving the email empty, a commit with no associated GitHub identity gets created.
+This is somewhat good as it would probably not associate that email with me in the contribution chart, but I want to associate the commit with the GitHub Actions service account and that I have not been able to achieve yet.

 ## To-Do

 ### Make sure the workflows/scripts fail in case the API calls fail